• Skip to primary navigation

 First yeast dough:

-• Dissolve honey or sugar in warm water.
-Mix the flour with the active dry yeast.
+- Dissolve 1 teaspoon bee honey in 1/2 cup warm water.
+Mix 1 cup all-purpose flour with 1 teaspoon active dry yeast.
 Pour the sweetened water into the bowl and gradually add the flour mixture.
 Whisk by hand to avoid lumps.
 The result should be a semi-liquid mass.

 Regular yeast dough:

-• Add lukewarm water, white yogurt, and wheat and rye flour to the fermented base.
+- Add 3/4 cup warm water, 1/3 cup plain yogurt, 1 cup wheat bread flour and 1 3/4 cups rye flour to the fermented base.
 Mix briefly.
-Then add the oil, salt, and crushed caraway seeds.
+Then add 3 Tablespoons canola, 2 teaspoons salt, and 2 teaspoons crushed caraway seeds.
 Make a smooth, elastic dough.

-• Divide the dough into equal-sized pieces.
+- Divide the dough into equal-sized pieces.
 I weighed out my dough; for one rye roll, make about 4 ounces (115 g) of dough.
-If you prepare the rolls according to the basic recipe, you'll have enough for about 8 rye rolls.
+If you prepare the rolls according to the basic recipe, you will have enough for 8 rye rolls.

-• Brush the rolls with room temperature water and sprinkle the cut surface with a mixture of coarse or common salt and caraway seeds.
+- Brush the rolls with room temperature 2 Tablespoons water and sprinkle the cut surface with a mixture of coarse or common salt and caraway seeds.

 Notes